Wyamio/Wyam.Web/Input/modules/branch.md

 Chain these methods together after the constructor to modify behavior.

-  - `Where(Func<IDocument, IExecutionContext, bool> predicate)`
+  - `Where(DocumentConfig predicate)`

     Limits the documents passed to the child modules to those that satisfy the supplied predicate.
+The return value is expected to be a `bool`.
 All original input documents are output without modification regardless of whether they satisfy the predicate.